Appointment and Notification of Appointment

 b) The Chancellor of the University and Executive Vice President for Academic Affairs shall support or oppose the dean’s recommendation in his or her recommendation to the President and Chancellor, and shall notify the dean of the final decision, along with reasons therefor, if the recommendation is disapproved.
 The dean in turn shall communicate the decision to the department head or chairperson, if there is a departmental organization, and to the advisory body.
 The dean shall notify the affected faculty member of the decision.

 2. [Negative recommendations] In the case of an appointment that would, if made, complete the stipulated probationary period and result in tenure, negative recommendations as well as positive ones shall be transmitted by the department head or chairperson to the dean, and by the dean to the Chancellor of the University and Executive Vice President for Academic Affairs.

-3 In addition to the current requirement of yearly notice to each faculty member, set forth in Title II, Section XI.1, a formalized early review on tenure prospects is to be completed in the third year of service in the probationary period for assistant professors whose probationary timetable is not shortened due to qualifying previous service.
-In the School of Medicine and any of its departments, the Leonard N. Stern School of Business and any of its departments, and the College of Dentistry and any of its departments including its College of Nursing, a formalized early review on tenure prospects is to be completed in the third year of service for all assistant professors and in the third and sixth year of service for assistant professors whose probationary timetable is not shortened due to qualifying previous service.
+5 In addition to the current requirement of yearly notice to each faculty member, set forth in Title II, Section XI.1, a formalized early review on tenure prospects is to be completed in the third year of service in the probationary period for assistant professors whose probationary timetable is not shortened due to qualifying previous service.
+In the School of Medicine and any of its departments, the Leonard N. Stern School of Business and any of its departments, the College of Dentistry and any of its departments, and the Rory Meyers College of Nursing and its departments, a formalized early review on tenure prospects is to be completed in the third year of service for all assistant professors and in the third and sixth year of service for assistant professors whose probationary timetable is not shortened due to qualifying previous service.